Simple Construction Details for Moisture-Resistant Homes

 Throughout the world, properly constructed wood homes have lasted for centuries.
 Wood has been the building material of choice for residential and light commercial builders because of its strength and durability.
 However, an increasing number of homes are encountering moisture-related problems.
 Growing public concern, and a shortage of well-trained construction trade professionals point to the need for an extensive education outreach program to educate builders, design professionals and homeowners on how to properly install and detail engineered wood materials used in residential construction to protect homes against damaging moisture infiltration.

 This video segment is excerpted from the Build A Better Home: Moisture Control in Residential Construction video produced by APA.
-You can purchase the complete 25-minute video from the APA Publications Library.
-Please refer to current APA literature and consult your local jurisdiction or design professional to assure proper compliance with code, construction and performance requirements.
+Always refer to current APA literature and consult your local jurisdiction or design professional to assure proper compliance with code, construction and performance requirements.
 Click thumbnail below to view video.